“Uplink established, we’re good to go. Viv, can you hear us?”

 Collecting themself as their first steps outside restores both enthusiasm and clarity, the goat hands their cameras to their colleagues.
 “Alright, let’s get to work.”

-Springing into action himself, Vivien hurries back into the laboratory proper, not at a full sprint of course, being caught doing that wouldn't look very professional, but to behold his brisk trot unfortunately places his specific brand of agita on display just as well.
-His eyes scan the lab, which has been vacated for the occasion, but there's no sign of the auditors.
+Springing into action himself, Vivien hurries back into the laboratory proper, not at a full sprint of course, it’d be an awfully insufficiently composed look to greet an auditor with, but to behold his brisk trot unfortunately places his specific brand of agita on display with equal prominence.
+His eyes scan the lab, which has been vacated for the occasion, but there’s no sign of the auditors.
 Until…

 “Pardon me, down here?”

-“Oh, good morning!" the wolverine says sunnily; his ability to keep his voice measured serves him well several times a day, but he knows he'll meet a week's quota in this meeting alone.
+“Oh, good morning!” the wolverine greets; his ability to keep his voice measured serves him well several times a day, but he knows he’ll get a week’s worth of good out of it in this meeting alone.

-“Good morning," he emits in return, in what could be taken as a purr, saturated with charm but pointedly devoid of any real warmth.
-“Liminality vice director Vivien, I presume?"
+“Good morning,” he emits in return, in what could be taken as a low purr, saturated with a distinctly customer-service charm but pointedly devoid of any real warmth.
+“Liminality Vice Director Vivien, I presume?”

 “That’s right,” he returns.
 “And y--”

-“Compliance officer Iyen," he cuts Vivien off, apparently preferring to keep pleasantries as brief as possible.
+“Compliance Officer Iyen,” he cuts Vivien off, apparently preferring to keep pleasantries as brief as possible.
 Fingers dive into a shirt pocket, pulling out a book seemingly too thick to have been kept there and flipping it open.
-“Where is the rest of your staff?"
+One of Vivien’s own department’s innovations.
+Unfortunately, it doesn’t endear Iyen to him any further, the mantler’s eyes scanning over the top edge of the pages to assess the area.
+“Where is the rest of your staff?”

-“Preoccupied just this morning, as luck would have it."
-Technically the full truth, as long as Iyen isn't interested in prying further than that.
+“Unavailable this morning, as luck would have it.
+Must be something going around, they’re all running a little hot, except for one on vacation.”
+Technically the full truth, as long as Iyen isn’t interested in prying further than that.
+“She’d have been here on the original schedule.”

 “Oh, where to begin,” Vivien sighs, eyes searching for a suitable process to start with.